TranslucentTB/TranslucentTB/Readme.md

 ## Download

 You can download the program (prebuilt executables and source snapshots) [via the releases tab](https://github.com/TranslucentTB/TranslucentTB/releases).
-If you want to get the latest bleedging edge build, you can grab it over at the [AppVeyor artifacts](https://ci.appveyor.com/project/sylveon/translucenttb/build/artifacts).
+If you want to get the latest bleeding edge build, you can grab it over at the [AppVeyor artifacts](https://ci.appveyor.com/project/sylveon/translucenttb/build/artifacts).
 Note that these build may not work, or include features that are partially complete.
 Use at your own risk.

 ## Add to Startup